yagoSegura/patterns/README.md

          *Benefits*

-           * The remote proxy can chield the fact that the implementation resides in another address space
+           * The remote proxy can shield the fact that the implementation resides in another address space
            * The virtual proxy can perform optimizations - for example, by creating objects in demand